jdmoorman/uclasm/README.md

 $ python run_erdos_renyi.py
 $ python plot_erdos_renyi.py
 ```
+Change the variables in run_erdos_renyi.py to run with different settings i.e. number of layers and whether isomorphism counting is being done.

-This will generate a figure called n_iter_vs_n_world_nodes_3_layers_500_trials_iso_count.pdf which corresponds to figure 7 in the paper.
+plot_erdos_renyi.py will generate a figure called n_iter_vs_n_world_nodes_3_layers_500_trials_iso_count.pdf which corresponds to figure 7 in the paper.
 Other figures related to time and number of isomorphisms will also be generated.

 ### Sudoku Experiments